S-crumpet/Crochet-Basics/docs/index.md

 4. turn your work and do one chain (this is known as a turning chain)

 5. repeat step 2 and three but put the hook through the two loops of the v shape

+## treble crochet

+1. To begin do a slip knot and then a chain for as long as you want your piece to be

+2. Now you need to do the foundation chain.

+   To do the foundation chain, chain four as your turning chain, *then yarn over twice and insert the hook into the back loop of the v.

+   yarn over and pull through.

+   you will now have four loops on your hook

+   yarn over and pull through two loops*

+   yarn over and pull through all the loops on the hook.

+   NOTE: depending on the project you are doing you may have to repeat from * to * multiple times before yarning over and pulling through all the loops

+3. repeat step 2 but this time insert through both loops in the v

+NOTE: treble crochet is used in a lot of [granny squares for making flower petals](https://www.youtube.com/watch?v=DJrZcRLP0iw&t=401sor)